nicoaira/GINFINITY/predict_embedding_README.md

 ## Overview

 This script generates embeddings from RNA secondary structures using a trained GIN (Graph Isomorphism Network) model.
-It processes RNA structures in dot-bracket notation and outputs their vector representations.
+The model parameters and configuration are automatically loaded from the checkpoint metadata.

 ## Features